• Blog

 Web-based app: general information

-The first thing that we need to do to get familiarized with apps of this type is to find the answer to the question: “What is a web-based application?”
+The first thing that we need to do to get familiarized with apps of this type is to find the answer to the question: “What is a web based app?”
 Today the majority of such products can be also referred to as progressive web applications (PWAs), which are more advanced than the first web apps used to be.

-Though unlike Android and iOS mobile development, for web-based apps there are no SDKs, there are other options available.
-For example, for a quick start, it is possible to use relevant frameworks and templates, like React, Angular and Vue.js.
+Though, unlike Android and iOS mobile development, for web based mobile apps there are no SDKs, there are other options available.
+For example, for a quick start, it is possible to use relevant frameworks and templates, like React, Angular, and Vue.js.

 This category of apps unites software that runs not on the operating system of the devices but on a web server.
 In this case, the interaction between users and a remote server is conducted via a web browser.